Professor Adrian Miller

 Professor Sarah Blunden (MAPS, BAPsych (Hons), MSocSc, PhD) has a dual role as Head of Paediatric Sleep Research and Lecturer in Clinical Psychology at CQUniversity Australia and is a clinical psychologist specialising in the treatment of children’s sleep problems.
 Sarah is the Founder/Director of the Paediatric Sleep Clinic, Director of the Australian Centre for Education in Sleep© (ACES) and member of the Education Committee, Behavioural Sleep Medicine subcommittee and chair of the Indigenous Sleep Health Special Interest group, all of the Australasian Sleep Association.
 Her research interests include sleep education, indigenous sleep and health, sleep interventions for young children, the impact of poor sleep, on children and families and the causes of poor sleep in children and young people with an emerging interest in multi-disciplinary teaching practices for psychology.
 Sarah has presented over 70 conference presentations and published over 100 academic papers and books.

 Dr Jenny Kelly has a diverse professional background with qualifications and experience in nursing, midwifery, adult education, women's studies and public health.
 She has spent most of her professional life in northern Australia where she has worked as a remote area nurse/midwife and public health professional.
-Her diverse qualifications and professional experience are evidence of her commitment to the improving health outcomes particularly for marginalised and under-served population groups.
+Her diverse qualifications and professional experience are evidence of her commitment to improving health outcomes particularly for marginalised and under-served population groups.

 Ann Sardesai worked as a Commercial Analyst with Caterpillar for over 8 years prior to joining academia in 2008.
 She has worked with Macquarie University, University of Sydney and Western Sydney University.
 After completing her PhD in 2014, Ann joined CQUniversity in January 2015 and teaches Management Accounting within the Master of Professional Accounting (MPA), and Master of Business Administration (MBA) programs.
 Her research interests are in the area of Accounting, Business and Management.

-After completing his Bachelor of Applied Science (honors) the University of Western Sydney, Mani Naiker embarked on his PhD studies at Charles Sturt University in collaboration with the Australian Wine Research Institute.
+After completing his Bachelor of Applied Science (honors) at the University of Western Sydney, Mani Naiker embarked on his PhD studies at Charles Sturt University in collaboration with the Australian Wine Research Institute.
 Upon completion, he returned to his native Fiji Islands and joined the chemistry department at the University of the South Pacific.
-During this period, he traveled extensively through the Pacific Islands (Solomon Islands, Tonga, Samoa, Kiribati) on behalf of the distance and flexible learning centre delivering chemistry courses and facilitating the overall management of the science laboratories the University had established in these countries.
+During this period, he travelled extensively through the Pacific Islands (Solomon Islands, Tonga, Samoa, Kiribati) on behalf of the distance and flexible learning centre delivering chemistry courses and facilitating the overall management of the science laboratories the University had established in these countries.
 In between Mani’s academic positions in Fiji and later at Federation University Australia, he gained a multitude of experience and knowledge through being employed within commercial analytical laboratories in various roles.
 In 2017, he joined the Australian Catholic University (Brisbane Campus) as a lecturer in science before taking up his current role as a lecturer in chemistry at CQUniversity in Rockhampton.